red0124/sgc/README.md

 # Algorithms

-The library gives access some algorithms most of which require an iterator to be able to work.
+The library gives access to some algorithms most of which require an iterator to be able to work.
 If we for example wanted to initialize the vector to have access to **`qsort`** and **`eq`** functions they could be initialized like this:
 ```c
 #include <sgc/vector.h>